Most people never wake up one morning planning to destroy their lives.

 We don’t know specifically, but we do know that Romans 8.28-29 says, “God causes all things to work together for good … For those whom He foreknew He also predestined to become conformed to the image of His Son …” And Isaiah 43.7 says that we were created to bring Him glory.

-Sometimes our sin must be exposed and dealt with in order for those things to happen.
+Sometimes our sin must be exposed and dealt with for those things to happen.
 So there are times when God allows us to sin (or be sinned against) and to experience the natural consequences of our sin so we can see it and repent.
 That includes sinful thoughts and attitudes as well as sinful actions.

 You Are the Man!